3DOM-FBK/RF4PCC/README.md

 ## **How to run**
-After you have prepared the aforementhioned files, collect them in a folder together with the train.py and classify.py files.
+After you have prepared the aforementioned files, collect them in a folder together with the train.py and classify.py files.

 At a command prompt run: